Wilky2/KubernetesSubmissions/logoutput/ping-pong-app/README.md

 ## Environment variable
 FILEPATH :  Absolute path where files (including pingpong data) are stored.

-PORT: The port on which the application runs.
+PINGPONG_PORT: The port on which the application runs.

 DATABASE_URL: Hostname or IP address of the PostgreSQL server.